The reparative relationship...

 How can I possibly know and pretend to be able to show you how you should be!

 We radiate our trust in the client through how we speak, move and in what we say.
 I am never part of the solution, never the more functional person in the room, never the person who knows better about anything.
 I wouldn't even say that we create a working alliance either, the words don't fit.
 Its more like play than work, and we are not an alliance against anything or anyone.
 I'm a witness, and I'm an advocate for alternative visions.
-And so I need to be willing and able to work with anything, that ability comes from self knowledge, and knowing that the problem (content) isn't as significant as the process (externalising, mapping...) experience and curiosity are the sources of my confidence.
+And so I need to be willing and able to work with anything, that ability comes from my self knowledge, and knowing that the problem (content) isn't as significant as the process (externalising, mapping...)
+My ability to trust my own experience through my process of curiosity is the source of my confidence.

 And this might be, probably is, very different for you!